-In case that the bedding section is interrupted for a second time, the testing facility shall declare the test invalid, discard the used parts, and use new ones to carry out a new test including bedding and emissions sections.
+In the case that the bedding section is interrupted for a second time, the testing facility shall declare the test invalid, discard the used parts, and use new ones to carry out a new test including bedding and emissions sections.

 9.3.3.
 Emissions Measurement Section